kickhead13/percolation-sim-rs/README.md

 ```rs
 new_grid.percolate(a, b, false);
 ```
 There are many methods within the library used for displaying the grid after percolation.
-But displaying it using the methods which also display color doesn't produce the expected results.
-As such, it is recommended as of now to use:
+Such as:
 ```rs
 new_grid.cli_display_diagram_no_colors();
 ```
-for display your grids.
+for display your grid in cli without displaying the color of each node.